Curriculum Learning: A Survey: Applications of Curriculum Learning

-\textbf{Image generation and translation.} Karras et al.~\cite{karras2018progressive} propose a method for improving the quality of GANs by gradually increasing the size of the generator and discriminator networks.
-In this way, training starts with low-resolution images and progressively increases the resolution by adding layers to the networks.
-Thus, the implicit curriculum learning is determined by the gradually increasing network capacity, allowing the model to focus on the large-scale structure of the image distribution at first, shifting its attention to the finer details later.
+While Soviany et al.~\citeyearpar{Soviany-WACV-2020} use a standard data-level curriculum, Karras et al.~\citeyearpar{Karras-ICLR-2018} propose a model-based method for improving the quality of GANs.
+By gradually increasing the size of the generator and discriminator networks, the training starts with low-resolution images, then the resolution is progressively increased by adding new layers to the model.
+Thus, the implicit curriculum learning is determined by gradually increasing the network's capacity, allowing the model to focus on the large-scale structure of the image distribution at first, then concentrate on the finer details later.

-Doan et al.~\cite{doan2019line} suggest a curriculum learning method for GANs.
-They propose training a single generator on a target data set using curriculum over multiple discriminators.
+For improving the performance of GANs, Doan et al.~\citeyearpar{Doan-AAAI-2019} propose training a single generator on a target data set using curriculum over multiple discriminators.
 They do not employ an easy-to-hard strategy, but, through the curriculum, they attempt to optimally weight the feedback received by the generator according to the status of each discriminator.
 Hence, at each step, the generator is trained using the combination of discriminators providing the best learning information.
 The progress of the generator is used to provide meaningful feedback for learning efficient mixtures of discriminators.

-Soviany et al.~\cite{soviany2020image} apply curriculum learning in their image generation and image translation experiments using generative adversarial networks (GANs).
-They use the image difficulty estimator from~\cite{ionescu2016hard} to rank the images from easy to hard and apply three different methods: batching, sampling and weighing, to determine how the difficulty of real data examples impacts the final results.
-The last two methods are based on an easiness score which converges to the value $1$ as the training advances.
-The easiness score is either used to sample examples (in curriculum by sampling) or integrated into the discriminator loss function (in curriculum by weighting).